permguard/permguard/site/content/docs/0.1/core-elements/permissions/schemas.md

 - The **`platform` tenant**, acting as the master tenant that manages all branches.
 - The **`pharmacy branch` tenant**, representing individual branches.

-The platform includes features to create a new tenant for each branch using **PermGuard's internal API**.
+The platform includes features to create a new tenant for each branch using **Permguard's internal API**.
 {{< /callout >}}

 ## Schema